ctxR: Exposure API

 probability of functional use within different FCs for a given chemical

 (by DTXSID).
-Note, this is not probability of how the chemical is used
+Each value represents the probability of the chemical being

 exp_fun_use_prob <- get_exposure_functional_use_probability(DTXSID = 'DTXSID7020182')